 When I first started visiting jobs as a professional, I became fascinated with the similarities from project to project and contractor to contractor.
 Most notably, they all used the same power tools, and not just the same tools, but identical brands.
-It seemed every drill was made by Makita, as were reciprocating saws (sawzalls), unless they were by Milwaukee – which were also the two brands dominating the palm sander market.
-What wasn’t prevalent was a Makita or Milwaukee circular saw or jig saw – I am not sure I have ever seen either one.
+It seemed every drill was made by Makita, as were reciprocating saws (‘sawzalls’), unless they were by Milwaukee – which were also the two brands dominating the palm sander market.
+What wasn’t prevalent was a Makita or Milwaukee circular saw or jig saw – I am not sure I have ever seen one.
 Circular saws were by Porter Cable or DeWalt, and jig-saws were always Bosch – no others.
 The only decision the professional carpenter seemed to make was whether to use the Bosch D-handle version or the barrel-handle version.
-I observed that brands were so consistent that it was unimaginable for a company like Ryobi – which makes a great hand router – to break into one of the sub-markets for a specific tool.
-Apparently, price and innovation, the two great competitive equalizers, had little impact when the professional was purchasing a tool.
-While things are a little more fragmented today, these specific tools and brands are still very familiar and are predominant when we conduct our field inspections.
+I observed that brands were so consistent that it was unimaginable for a company like Ryobi – which makes a great hand router – to break into one of the sub-markets for a specific tool, does anyone other than Dremel even make a multitool?
+Apparently, the two great competitive equalizers of price and advertising have little impact when the professional is purchasing a tool.
+Even today, with Lowes and Home Depot and crowd-sourced reviews, these specific brands are still very familiar and predominant when we conduct our field inspections.

 This observation about tools and brands has a perfect corollary in the world of appliances.
 Most major appliance manufacturers make appliances in every category, yet we rarely specify the same brand for more than a couple of appliances in a home.
 Wolf dominates ranges; Sub Zero is dominant in refrigeration.
 Wolf doesn’t make a refrigerator and Sub Zero doesn’t make a range (although they are now owned by the same parent company).
-Miele is the go-to for dishwashers, with Bosch running a distant second.
-Scotsman is a leader in ice-makers; they make nothing else.
-Today, Samsung, Electrolux, and LG are all battling for pole position in the clothes washing and drying market.
+Miele is the go-to for dishwashing, with Bosch running a distant second.
+Scotsman is a leader in icemakers; they even make units for Sub-Zero.
+Today, Samsung, Electrolux, and LG are all battling for position one in the clothes washing and drying market.
 Other brands pop up now and again, but the market share leaders in each category are well known and consistent.

-I’ve always wondered if the carpenters and tradesmen knew something, and whether there was a similar basis for consistent, repetitive appliance selections; and yesterday, I learned at least part of the answer.
+I’ve always wondered if the carpenters and tradesmen knew something, and whether there was a similar basis for consistent and repetitive appliance selections; and recently, I learned at least part of the answer.
 When we built our house (2014-2015), we, like any other consumer, went to our local appliance store and picked appliances.
-The owner of the store was quite insistent that I choose the market-preferred Miele dishwashers.
-I followed his lead and we installed two in our kitchen.
-I don’t love them as much as we were told we would, and recently, the plastic soap dispenser broke on one of them, making me like the machines a lot less than I had hoped.
-Unlike the old Maytag commercials of the napping repairman (Maytags are just that reliable…), I had the opportunity to meet a real live Miele repairman.
+The owner of the store was quite insistent that I purchase the market-preferred Miele dishwasher.
+We followed his lead and installed two in our kitchen.
+I don’t love them as much as we had hoped.
+The plastic soap dispenser broke on one of them and unlike the old Maytag commercial which portray a napping repairman (Maytags are just that reliable…), I had the opportunity to meet a real live Miele repairman.

-Before you think this is a paid advertisement for Miele, the mechanic also said that we should stay away from Miele refrigerators, one of the few appliances not manufactured directly by Miele.
+Lest you think this is a paid advertisement for Miele, the mechanic also said that we should stay away from Miele refrigerators, one of the few appliances not manufactured directly by Miele.
 The industry favored Sub Zero is the way to go.
-So, and with only anecdotal data at my disposal, I feel we can more endorse our practice of specifying by observation and popularity, it’s no different than buying a saw.
+So, and with only anecdotal data at my disposal, I feel we can validate our practice of specifying by observation and popularity, it’s no different than buying a saw.